dzulkarnaen13/aws-s3-resume-website/README.md

 ## 📌 Problem Statement

-Traditional resumes are static and do not demonstrate real technical skills.
+Traditional resumes are static and do not demonstrate real technical skills or hands-on experience.

-This project solves that by transforming a resume into a **live cloud-hosted application**, showcasing practical knowledge of cloud deployment and infrastructure.
+To stand out, I transformed my resume into a **live cloud-hosted application**, showcasing practical knowledge of AWS and cloud deployment.

 ---

 ## 💡 Solution

-I built and deployed a personal resume website using **AWS S3 Static Website Hosting**, making it publicly accessible and hosted in the cloud.
+I built and deployed a personal resume website using **AWS S3 Static Website Hosting**, making it publicly accessible through the cloud.

+This project demonstrates real-world cloud fundamentals including storage, hosting, and access control.

 ---